Chief Judicial Magistrate Court

 Chief Judicial Magistrate's Court or Court of Chief Judicial Magistrate (abbreviated as CJM Court) is the second tier court in the criminal court structure in India.
 Court of Chief Judicial Magistrate is the apex body of the Criminal Judiciary at the district level, and it is presided over by the Chief Judicial Magistrate.
 The Chief Judicial Magistrate shall be the in-charge of the Magistrate Courts in the districts.
 Every district shall have a Chief Judicial Magistrate's Court and in addition to this there shall be additional Chief Judicial Magistrate's Courts.
 Judicial First Class Magistrates work under the Chief Judicial Magistrate.
 The Chief Judicial Magistrates are appointed by the respective High courts of India.
 The Chief Judicial Magistrates works under principal district judge.
 In the hierarchy of criminal courts, the Chief Judicial Magistrate's Court is below the Principal District and Sessions Court and above the Sub-Divisional Judicial Magistrate Court and the Judicial First Class Magistrate Court.

 Jurisdiction

 The Chief Judicial Magistrate's Court exercises jurisdiction on original side in criminal matters arising in the district.
 The Court of Chief Judicial Magistrate may impose any punishment prescribed by law except death or imprisonment for life or imprisonment exceeding seven years.
+C.J.M. exercises the criminal powers over whole the district.
+He/She tries the cases, in which provision of punishment is less than 7 years.
+The Chief Judicial Magistrate inspect the court and office of other Magistrates, functioning in the district and make monthly inspection of jail/lock up.The CJM Court has the power to conduct preliminary inquiries into criminal cases, issue search warrants, and grant bail to accused persons.
+It also has the authority to try cases punishable with imprisonment for a term not exceeding seven years and impose fines up to Rs.
+10,000.
+The administrative head of the criminal courts in the judicial district is the Chief Judicial Magistrate.